Top 10 Most Stolen Vehicles in Toronto for 2024

 • Claim Filed but Not Settled: If your claim is still in process, you can update it with your insurance company.
 Essentially, you get your car back.
 If it comes back damaged, you can file a claim for the repair costs.

-• Claim Filed and Settled: If your claim has been settled, meaning the insurance company has deemed your car a write-off and paid you its actual cash value (minus the deductible), you can’t do much.
-The car’s ownership transfers to the insurer.
-However, any personal items left in the car will be returned to you.
+• Claim Filed and Settled: If the insurance company settles your claim, deeming your car a write-off and paying you its actual cash value (minus the deductible), thereโ€™s not much you can do.
+The insurer takes ownership of the car.
+However, they will return any personal items left in the vehicle to you.